codefinity/oeuvre/README.md

 Like evolution, Architecture is a game of tradeoffs.
 Fitness Functions will help the architect to take informed decissions on what to trade for what in the architecture, till an optimal solution is found later.

 Fitness functions need to be constantly reviewed to ensure the integrity of the whole architecture and to access if the Architecture is following the optimal evolutionary trejectory.
+They provide a check for Architectural degradation.

 ### The Architectral Quanta